 It is not about quantity, but rather quality, when it comes to museum collections.
 At the Golden History Museum & Park, we’re constantly refining and improving.
 We added some stellar items this year, including a Coors Malted Milk pharmacy jar and the two original Golden cemetery burial registers and map.
 However, I thought I’d focus on some new “old” photos.
-Our photos are a strength of the collection, and they make up the finest collection anywhere.
+Our photo collection is a strength of the Museum, and our images make up the finest collection anywhere.
 A few of my current favorites include:

 Coors Malted Milk employees, 1929